Multiple network interfaces for your Amazon EC2 instances - Amazon Elastic Compute Cloud

 You can place a network interface on each of your web servers that connects to a mid-tier network where an application server resides.
 The application server can also be dual-homed to a backend network (subnet) where the database server resides.
 Instead of routing network packets through the dual-homed instances, each dual-homed instance receives and processes requests on the front end, initiates a connection to the backend, and then sends requests to the servers on the backend network.

 You can launch an EC2 instance in one VPC and attach a secondary ENI from another VPC (but in the same Availability Zone) to the instance.
 This enables you to create multi-homed instances across VPCs with different networking and security configurations.
-You cannot create multi-homed instances across VPCs across different AWS accounts.
+You can't create multi-homed instances across VPCs across different AWS accounts.

 You can use dual-homed instances across VPCs in the following use cases: